cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

 ## Install Terraform

 1. Open a Terminal
 1. Install Terraform.
-See the [Terraform Docs](https://www.terraform.io/docs) for more information
+See the [Terraform Docs](https://www.terraform.io/docs) for more information.
    ```
    brew install terraform@0.12
    ```